brettz9/webappfind/executable-builder/README.md

 # executable-builder

-***NOTE: This project is not yet functional!!
-(However, if you click the "Exec" icon in the add-on bar, the version in the master branch ought to allow the user-facing UI to be viewed.)***

 Executable Builder lets websites silently advertise their support for certain file names and the extension can import that info into a template for building an executable that can open local files by default (or at least advertise